3 Surprising Factors That Determine The IRS Mileage Rate

 As rental companies cull their fleets to meet softer demand, they unload extra cars onto the secondary market, resulting in a glut of used vehicles.
 This surplus puts downward pressure on the resale value of every car on the road, which conversely increases its depreciation.

 “In business vehicle programs, residual value is a major contributor to capital costs, working as a handshake with the upfront costs,” write the Motus analysts.
 The value of the asset itself is an important budgetary consideration for vehicle owners, and 2019’s higher deductible rate reflects those accelerated write-downs.

 Over the past few years, insurance companies have suffered significantly from natural disasters.
-In auto insurance especially, policy-writers have dealt with years of unprofitability due to weather-related claim.
+In auto insurance especially, policy-writers have dealt with years of unprofitability due to weather-related claims.
 With some of the costliest-ever storms and fires in the recent past, there was no reason to improve that outlook in 2019.

 Natural disasters aren’t the only cause of losses in the insurance industry, but as Geico put it in their 2017 10-K, “Extraordinary weather conditions have a significant effect upon the frequency or severity of automobile claims.”
 To offset these losses, auto insurance premiums rose for both commercial and corporate customers.
 As such, the IRS mileage deduction rate rose along with it.